plum-umd/symphony-lang/case-studies.md

 a way for parties to dynamically join / leave the distributed computation.
 Channels between parties are established at the beginning of the MPC and are assumed to be stable.

-### Suggestions: Brett Falk
+### Poker

+**Suggested by Brett Falk**

-1. *Poker* -- `N` parties play poker by proceeding in rounds.
+`N` parties play poker by proceeding in rounds.
 Each round, they perform MPC to shuffle the deck of cards.
 Each party gets their hand by having a subset of the deck revealed to them.
 They can choose to fold, in which case their cards may or may not be revealed to the other parties depending on the rules of the game.